holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 &nbsp;

 It may be worth looking at and modifying the `/etc/shadow` file.
-Consider changing the “maximum password age” and “password warning period”.
+Consider changing the â€œmaximum password ageâ€ and â€œpassword warning periodâ€.
 Consult the man page for shadow for full details.
 Check that you are happy with which encryption algorithms are currently being used.
 The files you will need to look at are: `/etc/shadow` and `/etc/pam.d/common-password`.
 The man pages you will probably need to read in conjunction with each other are the following:

 * shadow
 * pam.d